SOCIALIST MONUMENTALISM AND VOODOO RITUALS

 DAY 1 to DAY 4 – Guinea Bissau

-Meet-and-greet at Bissau International Airport and transfer to our hotel of choice in Bissau and introductory briefing about the region, the route, and the set of rules to observe while travelling in West Africa.
+Meet-and-greet at Bissau International Airport, transfer to our hotel of choice in Bissau and introductory briefing about the region, the route, and the set of rules to observe while travelling in West Africa.

-Bissau-Bolama Architectural Tour: we’ll devote three-and-half days to the architectonic heritage of Guinea Bissau marvelling at the rich colonial legacy of Bissau Velho and Bolama and rediscovering the hidden beauty of the many socialist shapes scattered around modern Bissau.
+Bissau-Bolama Architectural Tour: we’ll spend the first forty-eight hours (minus sleeping time) of our West African odyssey touring the architectural heritage of Guinea Bissau, marvelling at the rich colonial legacy of Bissau Velho and Bolama, and unveiling the hidden beauty of the many socialist shapes scattered around modern Bissau.

 The splendid and crumbling architecture of urban Guinea Bissau reflects the two main phases of the country’s political and cultural life: the signs of Portuguese domination appear in the shape of moderno-tropical administrative buildings, elegant colonial villas and pastel-coloured churches; whereas the artistic influence from Eastern Bloc are recognisable through the numerous modernist and brutalist concrete structures marking the post-independence cityscape of Bissau, such as the odd-looking Black Fist sculpture, somewhat reminiscent of a Yugoslav spomenik.